Our Grants

 - Explore Christian Faith and Values.

 Each year, VFFF will open applications for both a NSW and QLD round.
-Applications for the NSW round are currently being assessed.
-Applications for the QLD round open in February 2024.

 We are eager to support early-stage work that might not otherwise be eligible for philanthropic funding.
 For this reason, Backing the Future does not accept applications from registered charities or organisations.